EPP/MSI Cooperative Science Centers

-- increasing the number of college graduates with STEM degrees who are qualified to solve today’s environmental and technological challenges;
+- increasing the number of post secondary graduates with STEM degrees who are qualified to solve today’s environmental and technological challenges;

 - creating new opportunities for underrepresented populations to be introduced to career paths within NOAA; and,

-- working with NOAA to contribute science, resource management, social science solution to real world problems.
+- working collaboratively with NOAA in areas of science, resource management and social science solutions to real world problems in local communities.